Paths to Graduate in the Honors College

 - Students have fulfilled this requirement by volunteering and starting programs in areas such as the Hays County Food Bank, El Centro Cultural Hispano de San Marcos, the Calaboose African American Museum, nursing centers (working with Alzheimer’s patients), etc.

-- The 2-3 page essay should summarize your experience and indicate how you are different having encountered another culture.
+- Some guidelines: A 2-3 page essay is required.
+The essay should summarize your experience and indicate how you are different having encountered another culture.
 Submit to email@example.com.
 After the essay is approved (or faculty-led study abroad course is on your transcript), the Honors College will contact your academic advisor to confirm that you have fulfilled this requirement.